 Active Members are those who have at least one child taking co-op classes during 1st or 2nd semester of the current year.

-Inactive Members and all waiting list applicants are purged from the website on March 31st.
-This is before the upcoming year's active member's drive on April 1st.
+Inactive Members and all waiting list applicants are purged from the website in the spring of the co-op year.
 This is to ensure that the majority of active members are utilizing the limited co-op membership availability.

 Those who are purged may renew your application on or after April 1st if you are interested in the upcoming year's co-op classes.
 All applicants are automatically on the waiting list until you are accepted as a member or purged the next spring.